 One definition of gross is "total."
 The word domestic means "within a country."
-The word product means "good or service."
-So, gross domestic product is the total value of the final goods and services produced in a country in a year.
+So gross domestic product is the total value of products produced in a country.

 Left: The United States, China, and the European Union have the highest Gross Domestic Product values.